NoahCardoza/CaptchaHarvester/README.md

   -H HOST, --host HOST  Defaults to 127.0.0.1.
   -p PORT, --port PORT  Defaults to 5000.
   -b BROWSER, --browser BROWSER
-                        Which browser to open on launch.
-Quick options are chrome/brave, but you can also pass the path to any Chromium browser.
+                        Allows you to pass the path to any Chromium browser.
+  -B, --no-browser      Keeps the harvester from launching a browser br
+                        default.
   -r, --restart-browser
                         If this flag is not passed, a new instance of the browser will be opened. this flag is most helpful when